-Where drivers have been licensed prior to the adoption of this policy, and they no longer meet the standards expected as a result, their fitness to hold a licence will be reassessed against those revised standards.
+Where drivers have been licensed prior to the adoption of this policy, and they no longer meet the revised fitness standards, their fitness to hold a licence will be reassessed against the revised standards.
 Where there is concern that an individual no longer meets the standard of a fit and proper person they will be referred to Licensing Committee for consideration.